 - Appreciate the wide array of leadership and management approaches and refine their leadership and management styles;

-- Understand the frames of judgment and skills needed to effect positive change in a wide array of settings and to transform cultures, organizations, and institutions through effective leading;
+- Understand the frames of judgment and skills needed to affect positive change in a wide array of settings and to transform cultures, organizations, and institutions through effective leading;

 - Understand the psychological and institutional realities of public leadership; and